 On my budget trip to Las Vegas last year, I decided to (mostly) stay away from the strip.
-Instead of spending time in the chaotic center of Vegas, I stayed in Downtown Las Vegas.
+Instead of spending time in the chaotic center of Vegas, I mostly explored Downtown Las Vegas.

 Downtown Vegas will change the way you see the city.
-While there’s still a lot of focus on nightlife, entertainment, and partying, it’s not quite as wild as it is on the strip.
+While there’s still a lot of focus on nightlife, entertainment, and partying, it’s not quite the same energy you find on the strip.
 You’ll find a lot of local businesses and cool little places to hang out.
 There’s also a lot of art and creative energy going on downtown.

 Late Breakfast at Rachel’s Kitchen